The 7 Simplest Ways To Lower Your Bounce Rate and Get More Conversions

 Every website or blog has a purpose, be it a sale, a subscription or simply conveying the message.
 Achieving this goal is called conversion.

 The worst enemy of the conversion is the bounce rate.
-Most people who visit your website – unless you have perfectly targeted and optimized it – leave before even reading it or taking a closer look.
+Most people who visit your website – unless you have perfectly optimized it – leave before even reading it or taking a closer look.

 You can’t convert users to buyers or subscribers when they bounce right away.